CSRP Designation

 Academic Requirements & Fees

 The first step of entering the CSRP program is to complete the matriculation application.
 To be accepted into the program, a candidate must verify that he/she has three years of experience working for an insurance company or, in the case of subrogation service providers, serving the needs of insurance companies.
 In addition, all candidates must agree to be bound by the Code of Professional Ethics of Certified Subrogation Professionals.
 The seven canons of the Code appear on the CSRP matriculation application.
-Upon successful matriculation, candidates will receive their copy of the course text and study guide, Subrogation Recovery: Principles & Practices.
-The cost to matriculate into the program is $975 for NASP members and $2,050 for nonmembers of NASP.
-This fee covers the course text, study guide, shipping fees, one exam, and conferment of the CSRP designation at a NASP Annual Conference (discounted conference registration rates available)!
-The retake fee is $450.
+Upon successful matriculation, candidates will receive a link to the digital course text and study guide, Subrogation Recovery: Principles & Practices.

-CSRP Prep 10-Week Webinar Series - $850
+CSRP Webinar Prep Series - $895

-IMPORTANT: This is webinar series is designed to HELP candidates prepare for the CSRP exam and is not intended to replace one’s individual reading of the CSRP Course Study Guide and workbook.
+IMPORTANT: This webinar series is designed to HELP candidates prepare for the CSRP exam and is not intended to replace one’s individual reading of the CSRP Course Study Guide and workbook.

 Click here to purchase